CDC advances plan for resumption of U.S. passenger cruise operations

 Once cruise ships operators receive approved COVID-19 Conditional Sailing Certificate applications, they will be permitted to sail with passengers.

-The Cruise Lines International Association, which represents Carnival Corp (CCL.N), Norwegian Cruise Line (NCLH.N) and Royal Caribbean Cruises (RCL.N), said Wednesday it was reviewing the CDC's latest instructions.
-The association said last week it was optimistic that CDC "clarifications show positive progression—and, importantly, a demonstrated commitment to constructive dialogue, which is key to restarting cruising."
+The Cruise Lines International Association, which represents Carnival Corp, Norwegian Cruise Line and Royal Caribbean Cruises , said Wednesday it was reviewing the CDC’s latest instructions.
+The association said last week it was optimistic that CDC “clarifications show positive progression—and, importantly, a demonstrated commitment to constructive dialogue, which is key to restarting cruising.”

 The group added “plenty of work remains in order to achieve our mutual goal of responsible resumption from U.S. ports this summer.”